What to do if the Muir Woods shuttle is full. Here are 7 ways to enjoy a day trip to Muir Woods without taking the Muir Woods shuttle.

 Muir Woods parking is extremely limited and is expected to sell out during the busy summer months.
 So, you’ll need to reserve parking early – or just hop on one of our San Francisco tours to Muir Woods 😉

-We definitely don’t suggest this route lightly.
-But it is, technically, a possibility to bike up to Muir Woods — if your idea of a good time is dodging buses and vehicles on a windy mountain road with no guardrails and no bike lanes.
+We don’t suggest this route lightly.
+But it is, technically, a possibility, if your idea of a good time is dodging buses and vehicles on a winding mountain road with no guardrails and no bike lanes.

 OPTION 7: Bike across the Golden Gate Bridge and catch a private Muir Woods shuttle

 Choose your own adventure with our newest tour!
 Bike across the Golden Gate Bridge and down hill into the waterfront town of Sausalito, California for lunch before hopping on our minibus shuttle to explore Muir Woods National Monument for over an hour 🚲🌉🌲Don't forgot to snag 10% off with promo code "golocal"!